 I'm committed to educating people about their money.
 Catch up with some of my recent blog posts below, and reach out if there's a topic you'd like me to address.

 I recently had to advise a couple on an issue that I hadn’t faced before: out-of-control Amazon spending.
 This is a relatively new phenomenon in our culture.
-It wasn’t very many years ago that buying products off the internet was a new concept.
-In the early 2000s,...read more
+It wasn’t very many years ago that buying products off the internet was a new...read more

 I’m a podcast addict.
 Most of the time I’m doing household chores I’ve got a podcast on.
 Honestly, if I didn’t think it would alienate my family, and possibly result in a lifetime of therapy for my kids, I’d be walking around the house pretty much all the time...read more